verana-labs/verifiable-trust-vpr-spec/spec.md

 #### [MOD-TD-MSG-5] Slash Trust Deposit

-This method is used by the network governance authority to **globally slash** a corporation `account` trust deposit.
+This method is used by the network governance authority to **globally slash** the trust deposit of a [[ref: corporation]].

 This method can only be called by a governance proposal.
-A globally slashed account MUST repay the slashed deposit in order to continue to use the services provided by the VPR.
-When and account is slashed, and while slashed deposit has not been repaid, all account linked permissions MUST be considered non trustable.
+Slashing removes [[ref: trust units]] and records an obligation denominated in [[ref: main fiat currency]], **fixed at slash time**: reputation decays, **debts do not**.
+A slashed corporation MUST repay the obligation in order to continue to use the services provided by the VPR.
+While the obligation is unrepaid, all the corporation's `Participant` entries MUST be considered non-trustable and no trust units can be minted to its deposit.

 This method is for network governance authority slash.
 For ecosystem slash, see [Slash Participant Trust Deposit](#mod-pp-msg-12-slash-participant-trust-deposit).

 ##### [MOD-TD-MSG-5-1] Slash Trust Deposit method parameters

 - `corporation_id` (uint64) (*mandatory*): id of the corporation we want to slash.
-- `amount` (number) (*mandatory*): value to slash, in [[ref: denom]].
+- `tu_amount` (decimal) (*mandatory*): amount of [[ref: trust units]] to slash.

 ##### [MOD-TD-MSG-5-2] Slash Trust Deposit precondition checks